Designing Visual Information

 Section titled “Test your designs”Before sending visual information:

-- Verify contrast ratios meet accessibility requirements (4.5:1 minimum, 7:1 preferred) using colorcontrast.app
+- Verify contrast ratios meet requirements (4.5:1 minimum, 7:1 preferred) using colorcontrast.app

 - Test visibility in both bright and low-light conditions